| ICE.TCP Troubleshooting Guide

 and they must be unique.
 If sequence numbers overlap, the "Fatal Configuration

+888" error will occur.
 To change a PCs sequence number you must reinstall the ICE.TCP software.
+It is strongly recommended that the individual responsible for maintaining the network

 keep a list of sequence numbers that are being used and the IP address of the machine that